manishprivet/backstage-plugin-scaffolder-npm-actions/README.md

-# backstage-plugin-scaffolder-git-actions package
+# backstage-plugin-scaffolder-npm-actions package

 This is a `npm` actions plugin for the `scaffolder-backend` in Backstage.

-This contains a collection of actions for using with git:
+This contains a collection of actions for using with npm:

 - npm:init
 - npm:install